Björn von Finckenstein

-Björn Graf Finck von Finckenstein (23 July 1958 – 17 December 2021) was a Namibian politician.
+Björn Graf Finck von Finckenstein (23 July 1958 – 17 December 2021) was a Namibian doctor and politician who served as mayor of Windhoek from 1995 to 1998.
+He was a member of the SWAPO party.

 Family

-Only child and son of Günther Georg Wilhelm Graf Finck von Finckenstein (Farm Tjirundu-South, 17 June 1934 - Windhoek, 15 September 1990) and wife (Otjiwarongo, 8 March 1958) Anka-Margit von Goldammer (Karibib, 26 August 1936 - Usakos, 22 May 1983).
+Björn Graf Finck von Finckenstein was the only child and son of Günther Georg Wilhelm Graf Finck von Finckenstein and his wife Anka-Margit von Goldammer.

-His paternal grandfather Friedrich Georg Bechthold Graf Finck von Finckenstein (Weimar, Saxe-Weimar-Eisenach, Germany, 2 September 1901 - Otjiwarongo, 23 December 1965) went to German South West Africa, where he married (Omaruru, 2 July 1932) his paternal grandmother Dorothea Freiin von Puttkamer (Ornassau, West Prussia, Prussia, Germany, 13 February 1907 - Omaruru, 6 November 1977), who also went to live in the German South West Africa.
-They also had four daughters there:
+His paternal grandfather Friedrich Georg Bechthold Graf Finck von Finckenstein emigrated to German South West Africa, where he married Dorothea Freiin von Puttkamer, another emigrant to German South West Africa.
+They also had four daughters there.